 "You know things are going to go wrong.
-You have to have people who have seen it The key for us is to really sit down with the other shareholders and try to find out whether you're aligned with your findings and what you think needs to be done with the business" santavina before, who don't panic.
+You have to have people who have seen it before, who don't panic.
 Sometimes the management team may be doing exactly the right thing but it's going to take a bit of time.
 This is the moment when all of that hard work that you've done, building up the relationship with the management team and the shareholders in the good times serves you well, because it's ultimately about trust."